Annual Consumer Information Notice

 Campus Safety

-Annual Security and Fire Safety Report for the 2022 Reporting Year - Notice of Availability
+Annual Security and Fire Safety Report for the 2024 Reporting Year - Notice of Availability

-Each individual campus report includes statistics for 2020, 2021, & 2022 calendar years concerning reported crimes that occurred on campus, in certain off-campus buildings owned or controlled by Missouri State University, and on public property within the campus or immediately adjacent to and accessible from the campus.
-The report also includes institutional policies concerning campus security, such as those concerning alcohol and other drug use, crime prevention, the reporting of crimes, sexual assault and other matters.
-Campuses that have residential facilities will have a report that includes annual fire safety information including the number of fires in residential facilities, any injuries, deaths, or property damage resulting from those fires, and policies/procedures related to fire safety and responses to fires.
+The Annual Security and Fire Safety Report is published annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C.
+Section 1092(f)).
+This report includes statistics for the previous three years concerning reported crimes that occurred on-campus, in certain off-campus buildings or property owned or controlled by MSU-West Plains and on public property within, or immediately adjacent to and accessible from, the campus.
+The report also includes institutional policies concerning campus security such as those concerning alcohol and other drug use, crime prevention, the reporting of crimes, sexual assault and other matters; annual fire safety information including the number of fires in residential facilities, any injuries, deaths, or property damage resulting from those fires, and policies/procedures related to fire safety and responses to fires.

 Missing Person Policy